-The Eon Steel has won multiple awards, including 2015 Product of the Year from the Diver Awards, 2016 Best Dive Computer by TAUCHEN Awards, 2015 iF Design Award, and 2015 Most Innovative Product from Sport Diver Awards.
+In this review, you will find out why the Eon Steel has won multiple awards, including 2015 Product of the Year from the Diver Awards, 2016 Best Dive Computer by TAUCHEN Awards, 2015 iF Design Award, and 2015 Most Innovative Product from Sport Diver Awards.
+As well as, our rating, what we like, and don’t like about the dive computer.

 The Suunto Eon Steel is remarkable for its construction, and for its functions.
 The stainless steel design, vibrant color screen, and advanced technical capabilities make this dive computer essential for technical divers who want the very best equipment.